A Healthy Bank Account, Too

 You can spend it as one lump sum on a "grand prize" or as small incremental rewards to honor the milestones along your quitting journey — your first day, your first week, your first month smoke-free.
 These are great accomplishments that deserve notice.

-Forty more CDs than you bought last year
+2,000 more songs than you downloaded last year

 Begin Saving Now